Mohamed-Elmanzalawi/Short_read_Analysis_Pipeline_for_Pathogenic_variants/README.md

 SAPP can use both CPU and GPU nodes.
 Using `-c`, the pipeline will run the CPU commands from the alignment step to haplotype calling.
 Using `-g`, the pipeline will run Parabricks that run the alignment step to haplotype calling, relying on GPU nodes, which is much faster.
-**If you want to run the pipeline for different analyses, simply create a config file for each one and use the option `--config` to specify the chosen config file.**
+**If you want to run the pipeline for different analyses at the same time, simply create a config file for each one and use the option `--config` to specify the chosen config file.**
 ```
 SAPP: Short-read Analysis Pipeline for Pathogenic variants